-Well, if you’re reading this, we guess you're on a first-name basis with the mega-headache monster known as migraine.
-Or maybe you think you may have just been introduced and need to confirm.
-Or perhaps your doctor told you that the reason you're having so much trouble concentrating at work is that you're actually dealing with the monster's sneaky cousin: silent migraine.
+If you’re reading this, we guess you're on a first-name basis with the mega-headache monster known as migraine.
+Or maybe you’ve just been introduced and need to confirm.
+Or perhaps your concentration issues are actually caused by the monster's sneaky cousin: silent migraine.
 (Yep, it exists, and not just in fairy tales.)
 Whatever migraine answers you're looking for, we've got them.
-Here, we share expert advice from top neurologists to give you the lowdown on causes, symptoms, and the best headache-zapping treatments and lifestyle changes so you can get your life back with a lot less pain and strife.
+Here, top neurologists give you the lowdown on causes, symptoms, and the best headache-zapping treatments and lifestyle changes so you can get your life back with a lot less pain and strife.

 We went to some of the nation's top experts in migraines to bring you the most up-to-date information possible.